cmalek/sungazer/doc/source/index.rst

 Why make this library?
 ----------------------

-When SunPower entered Chapter 11 bankruptcy in 2023, they sold their monitoring tools to SunStrong, once part of the SunPower group.
+When SunPower entered Chapter 11 bankruptcy in 2024 (see :doc:`/overview/bankruptcy`), they sold their monitoring tools (among other other parts) to SunStrong Management.
 The new company has changed the already poor SunPower monitoring iOS and Android application such that it hides most of the functionality behind a subscription paywall, and the application is now very limited.

 Furthermore, the SunPower PVS6 API provides a ton of functionality that is not available in the SunPower monitoring application, and the API is not documented anywhere.
 This library provides a way to interact with the SunPower PVS6 API using Python, granting access to the data that is available in the API.

 Impact on Customers
 -------------------